pedroalvesbatista/singularity-admindocs/admin_quickstart.rst

 Install Go
 ----------

-Singularity v3 is written primarily in Go, and you will need Go 1.13 or above installed to compile it from source.
-Versions of Go packaged by your distribution may not be new enough to build Singularity.
+Apptainer v3 is written primarily in Go, and you will need Go 1.13 or above installed to compile it from source.
+Versions of Go packaged by your distribution may not be new enough to build Apptainer.

 The method below is one of several ways to `install and configure Go
 <https://golang.org/doc/install>`_.